 - Wash your hands with warm soapy water for 20 seconds before and after handling chicken.
 Use this expert-recommended technique.

 - Do not wash raw chicken.
 (Here’s why.)

 - Use a separate cutting board for raw chicken and follow guidelines for cutting board care.

 - Never place cooked food or fresh produce on a plate, cutting board or other surface that previously held raw chicken.

 - Wash cutting boards, utensils, dishes and countertops with hot, soapy water after preparing chicken.

 - Use a meat thermometer to make sure chicken is cooked to a safe internal temperature of 165° F.

 - Refrigerate or leftover chicken within 2 hours (or within 1 hour if the temperature outside is higher than 90° F).

-You should also avoid these 8 common mistakes you might be making with raw chicken.
-But chicken isn’t the only culprit.
-Here are 13 other surprising foods that could give you food poisoning.
+But chicken isn’t the only culprit, be on the lookout for these 13 other surprising foods that could give you food poisoning.